Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 As client I want to see when there are free spots<br>
 As client I want to choose what why I want a reservation<br>
 As client I want to get a notification if the appointment is set up<br>
+As client I want that the notification contains a calendar file so that I can save it to my local calendar<br>
 As client I want to know if it is an online or offline appointment<br>
 As client I want to choose which online appointment method I prefer/want to use<br>
+As client I want to get a reminder e-mail<br>
 As client I want ....<br>